Short-term rentals, such as Airbnb, now regulated in Baton Rouge under new provisions

 While rental properties where the homeowner would be present during the renter's stay, whole-home rentals where the property owner lives off-site would have been subject to conditional permits, where neighbors would have been allowed to weigh in on whether the homeowner could receive a rental permit.

-However, the use of conditional permits, an item that was added to the ordinance originally to garner support from neighborhood representatives, was removed as a requirement, something that Metro Councilman Ed Lagucki told The Advocate was a mistake.
+However, the use of conditional permits, an item that was added to the ordinance originally to garner support from neighborhood representatives, was removed as a requirement, something that Ed Lagucki, president of the Federation of Greater Baton Rouge Civic Associations, told The Advocate was a mistake.

 Trending News